Whole School Transformation for Every Child in Texas

 Member campuses of New Tech Network are eligible for $50 per student allotment, in grades 7-12, for engaging in school-wide project-based learning with an emphasis on college and career ready outcomes.

-Rural Innovation Grants
+Rural and Town Innovation Grants

 Grant for Quality Teaching and Leadership